open-mmlab/mmpose/docs/en/migration.md

 - **Head**: used to implement the core algorithm and loss function

 We define a base class `BasePoseEstimator` for the model in `$MMPOSE/models/pose_estimators/base.py`.
-All models should inherit from this base class and override the corresponding methods.
+All models, e.g. `TopdownPoseEstimator`, should inherit from this base class and override the corresponding methods.

-Depending on the algorithm, MMPose classifies the models into `TopdownPoseEstimator`, `BottomupPoseEstimator`, etc.

 Three modes are provided in `forward()` of the estimator: